AteetVatan/masx-openchat-llm/README.md

 ## What is this?

-MASX OpenChat LLM is your gateway to conversational AI powered by the state-of-the-art OpenChat-3.5 model.
-Think of it as your personal AI assistant that you can integrate into any application, website, or service through simple HTTP requests.
+MASX OpenChat LLM powered by the state-of-the-art OpenChat-3.5 model.

-### Key Features
 - **Powered by OpenChat-3.5**: Latest conversational AI model with 7B parameters

-## 🚀 Quick Start
+##  Quick Start

 ### Requirements